Updated December 2, 2020

-Navigating the waters of a global health crisis is probably not something you expected to do this year, and if you’re in panic mode, you’re not alone.
+Navigating the waters of a global health crisis is probably not something you expected to do, and if you’re in panic mode, you’re not alone.
 This is unknown territory for many.

-From executing daily screenings for essential workers to providing mass screenings for those returning to campus after working remotely, you’ll quickly see that planning ahead is instrumental if you want to keep your business open and get back to normal operating procedures safely.
+From executing daily screenings for essential workers to providing mass screenings and testing programs for those returning to campus after working remotely, you’ll quickly see that planning ahead is instrumental if you want to keep your business open and get back to normal operating procedures safely.

 First and foremost, make sure everyone is safe.
 The Centers for Disease Control and Prevention (CDC) now recommends the following to help decrease the spread and impact of COVID-19 in the workplace: